isx45128227/MongoVsPostgres/documentacio.md

   Here we see that for each table it is created a sequence, that means that each single table has an _id_ field that is bigserial and this serial is a sequence of numbers starting at 1.
-  We use this in order to maintain coherence on database.
+  We use this in order to maintain coherence on the database.

 * Finally we have to import all data in our tables so as to have a lot of information to process.